SSA Parish News 6th February 2026

 All Souls Church, St Michael's Church and St Michael's Church Hall are available for hire via the Parish office on 07717 477390 or email admin@ssaparish.org.
 There is also a booking form you can complete on our website by clicking HERE

 South Ascot Church Hall is now managed by Phil Warren Property and cannot be booked through the Parish office.
-To enquire about booking SACH please email phil@warrenproperty.co.uk
+To enquire about booking SACH please email: sach@warrenproperty.co.uk